Decorative neutral curve divider

 Use the RFP glossary to align your team on terminology before kicking off a tool evaluation.

-Step 2: Build a Governed Content Library
+Step 2: Create a Central, Governed Content Library

 The Approved Answer Library is the engine underneath any effective SE proposal workflow.
 Without it, AI generation tools have nothing reliable to draw from, and your team keeps rewriting the same answers.